 Most jurisdictions require that:

 You may review the different jurisdictional requirements by visiting our registration board requirements section.

-NAAB administers the Education Evaluation Services for Architects (EESA-NCARB) program, which evaluates non-NAAB accredited degrees and the credentials of foreign educated applicants against the NCARB Education Standard.
+The National Architectural Accrediting Board (NAAB) administers the Education Evaluation Services for Architects (EESA) program, which evaluates non-NAAB accredited degrees and the credentials of foreign educated applicants against the NCARB Education Standard.

 I have a Bachelor of Architecture degree from a foreign program and a Master of Architecture degree from a U.S. program.
-Will I be required to have an EESA-NCARB evaluation?
+Will I be required to have an EESA assessment?

 What is the Intern Development Program (IDP)?